-There are a number of good reasons to save first and pay later, but the No. 1 reason is to build your emergency fund, experts say.
+There are a number of good reasons to save first and pay later, but the top reason is to build your emergency fund.

-If your debt has a very low interest rate, it may make sense to save first, says Melissa Joy, CFP professional, partner and director of wealth management at the Center for Financial Planning, an independent registered investment advisory firm in Southfield, Michigan.
+If your debt has a very low interest rate, it may make sense to save first, says Melissa Joy, CFP professional, partner and director of wealth management at the Center for Financial Planning in Southfield, Michigan.

 “If you don’t have any savings, focusing solely on paying debt can backfire when unexpected needs or costs come up.
 You might need to borrow again, and debt can become a revolving door,” she says.

-In the long run, experts recommend building an emergency fund of 3 to 6 months’ worth of expenses, depending on how risky your income is.
-But, Greene says, it makes sense to increase your debt payments, starting with high-interest credit card debt, once you have your mini emergency fund in place.
+Experts recommend building an emergency fund of three to six months’ worth of expenses and stashing it in a savings account.
+Compare savings accounts to find one that pays a decent return.
+But it makes sense to increase your debt payments once you have your mini emergency fund in place.

 Best of both worlds?

-Perhaps the best solution is to strike a balance between the two.
+The best solution could be to strike a balance between saving and paying off debt.

 You might be paying more interest than you need to, but having savings to cover sudden expenses like car repairs keeps you out of the debt cycle.

-In addition, having sufficient savings provides peace of mind, Smith says.
+Additionally, having sufficient savings provides peace of mind.
 Some people are unlikely to feel at ease with any strategy, no matter how financially logical, that causes their savings to fall below a level that feels right to them.
 For these people, saving and paying down debt at the same time might be the best approach.